The Pulmonary and Critical Care Fellowship is a three-year program designed

 Associate Director, Division of Pulmonary & Critical Care Medicine

-In December 2008, Dr. LaRosa joined The Beth as Director of the ICU and
+In December 2008, Dr. LaRosa joined Newark Beth Israel Medical Center as

-Safety and Quality Officer, Director of the Intensive Care Unit, Associate
+Director of the Intensive Care Unit and Fellowship Program and as Associate

-DC.
-Dr. LaRosa completed her fellowship in Pulmonary and Critical Care
+Dr. LaRosa completed a fellowship in Pulmonary and Critical Care Medicine

-Medicine at University of Alabama and NYU Medical Centers and her Internal
+at University of Alabama and New York University Medical Centers and her

 Christina Migliore, MD

 Co-Director, Pulmonary Hypertension Program

 Dr. Migliore joined the faculty in 2008 after completing her Fellowship